amandabee/workshops/2019/advanced_media_institute/charts.md

   * "Line Chart"

 Workbench's charting is great for a quick glance but you'll want to move over to another tool to do your actual visualization.

+### Chart It

+If you make your Workbench Workflow "Public" (top right of the screen ↖️) you can take the "live" URL for the CSV over to Workbench and make a better chart.

 ## More practice cleaning data
 [USA Spending](https://www.usaspending.gov/#/) tracks federal government spending.
 We can use their [Advanced Search](https://www.usaspending.gov/#/) to pull up a list of [grants to DUNS 9214214 and 124726725](https://www.usaspending.gov/#/search/fc06ccc70169c1f2695f1db9c5f9ba4b), aka Berkeley and Stanford.
 The data they provide is a lot cleaner than it was in 2014, but you can see an example of the kind of filtering you can do at <https://app.workbenchdata.com/workflows/5912/>/